Knowing your digital marketing KPIs is critical to campaign success.

 “You can’t improve what you don’t measure” – Roger Bryan

-The foundation of all successful marketing campaigns is an inherent focus on the ‘numbers’ or KPIs (Key Performance Indicators).
-So what are the most important KPIs in a Digital Marketing Funnel?
-We’ve broken them down into four categories with eight total statistics.
+The foundation of all successful marketing campaigns is an inherent focus on the ‘numbers’ or KPIs (Key Performance Indicators) they produce.
+So what are the most important KPIs to consider in a successful Digital Marketing Funnel?
+We’ve broken them down into four categories with ten total statistics for you to consider

 Digital Marketing Key Performance Indicators Matrix